Interface Definitions - C++

 /**

-* @brief Constructs a ColumnSchema object with the given parameters.
+* @brief Constructs a ColumnSchema with explicit compression and encoding.

 *